charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### COMPUTE OR NOT COMPUTE

 The calculations themselves, can be considered or not as a basic task of a computer.
 The English naming "computer" takes sense, of course.
 That said, complex computing task could be viewed as being in the role of a mathematical expert.
-ALGOL 60 includes much mathematical aspects in term of calculations, perhaps, as clprolf disposes of simu_real_world_obj to complete the job.
+ALGOL 60 includes much mathematical aspects in term of calculations, perhaps, as clprolf disposes of simu_real_obj to complete the job.

 ### clprolf AND THE SOLID PRINCIPLES